 This jump starter from Imazing provides 1500 peak amps and claims to jump-start engines up to 8L for gasoline and 6L for diesel engines.

-This jump starter has metal clamps (same as my other mention: NEXPOW) with plastic shielding to protect from short circuits.
+This jump starter has metal clamps (same as my other mention: NEXPOW jump starter) with plastic shielding to protect from short circuits.
 The battery clamps provide good clamping force and are easy to operate even with wet hands.
 It also checks the safety features with its reverse polarity, over-charge, and short circuit protection.

 Flashlight on this unit is not the brightest but still good for dark situations.
 It also has SOS and strobe mode built-in which can grab anyone’s attention from far away.

 This jump starter has a couple of USB ports with quick charge support so you can charge your smartphones or tablets at the fastest possible speeds.
 The booster pack itself charges through the standard 12v dc input as well as micro-USB.
 In my testing, I found out that charging through 12V DC input isn’t much faster than charging through micro-USB.

 It also has a 12V dc out that can be used to power other devices and comes with a cigarette lighter adapter so you use a portable air compressor with this jump starter as well.